 Our net revenues consist principally of revenues generated from the sale of our pharmaceutical products.
 We also generate a small amount of revenues from contract manufacturing services.
-Generally, we recognize revenues at the time of product delivery to our customers.
+Generally, we recognize revenues at the time of product delivery to our customers in accordance with ASC, 606 Revenue from Contracts with Customers.
 In some cases, revenues are recognized at the time of shipment when stipulated by the terms of the sale agreements.
 Revenues derived from contract manufacturing services are recognized when third-party products are shipped to customers, after the customer has accepted test samples of the products to be shipped.